SerendipifyMe/GroupDiscoveryAppTemplate/README.md

-###Serendipify.Me Group Discover API for Mobile (Android) Integration
+### Serendipify.Me  -  Group Discover API for Mobile (Android) Integration

+#### Introduction

+Serendipify.Me is a simple service developed to facilitate private interests matching is transient groups.

+YOU WANT THIS for your mobile application if you intend to build a stronger user community, and to enable your users to discover common interests and initiate partnerships and friendships from within your application.

-Use this to develop your own application's modulde that implements the Serendipify.Me API for group search, match, and discovery
+WE make available an API (detailed below) that you can use to develop your own mobile application's modulde (pages) that implements the for group search, matching, and people discovery.
+Serendipify.Me is effectively the *Match.com* for your user base.

-Serendipify.Me provides you with a very basic but revelant functionality: for any set or subset of users of your application, you can facilitate for them to discover interesting partners through shared interests.
-Serendipify.Me is effectively the Match.com for groups of people.
+#### Details and Implementation Example

 The Serendipify.Me API (configured to work with the "test" instance) consists of:
-- group management (performed by the group initiator - identified as wit the "testSession" id
+- group management (performed by the group initiator - identified by the "testSession" id
   - create new group:
 *http://test.serendipify.me/api/group?createNewGroup=&groupName=xxx&userGroupSession=testSession*
   - add user to group